 And then it happened.
 My 3yr old hit my 5yr old – smack!
 Right on the head.
 I rushed to the scene, and my 5 year old was naturally very upset.
 Sorry big guy, I said to him.
 Are you ok?
 Pele!
 After calming him down and making sure he was ok, I grabbed my 3yr old by the hand, walking quickly down the hallway, very annoyed.

-My 3yr old and I were sooo happy lol.
+My 3yr old and I were sooo happy! 🙂

 That’s great that you forgave your brother – I said to my 5yr old.
 I’m so proud of you both!
 You know what my 5yr old’s reply was?
-“Mummy, only a bad guy wouldn’t forgive…!”
+“Mommy, only a bad guy wouldn’t forgive!”
 And there are no bad guys in this house, we all agreed.
-My goodness – I was so touched !
+My goodness – I was so touched :)!
 I was over the moon with excitement – the kids were beginning to really grasp the concept of forgiveness and how important it is to forgive.
-I know we all still have a lot to learn about many things, but I am thrilled that we are all on the right path, by God’s grace !
+I know we all still have a lot to learn about many things, but I am thrilled that we are all on the right path, by God’s grace :)!

 Later on, I started thinking some more about what he had said.
 It really boils down to that, doesn’t it?
 We’ve heard a variation of this before and we will probably hear it again.
 But it’s so true – If we want to be true followers of Christ, obeying our Father, imitating Him in all that we do, we will forgive others, we won’t hold a grudge (so help us God), and we will seek to be at peace with everyone we are connected with.
 We will always do all we can to seek, pursue, and maintain peace.
-Don’t get me wrong, just as I am learning, forgiveness doesn’t mean you should not have healthy boundaries (and that’s a topic for a different post).
+Don’t get me wrong, just as I am learning, forgiveness and setting boundaries are not mutually exclusive.
 By all means, we should have healthy boundaries in our relationships – it’s just the wise thing to do.